-I still struggle with anxiety, depression, agoraphobia, and suicidal thoughts.
+I still struggle with anxiety and depression.
 My father’s death also plunged my mother and me into poverty for a long time.
 At times in my life, I have been without much food and nearly homeless.
 After I graduated high school, I went to work at a factory to help support my mother.
 It was a grueling experience that altered my health forever.
 So, I also have health issues on top of my emotional traumas.
 All these experiences have made me a very sensitive and empathetic person who cares about the plight of other people.
 I am fiercely anti-capitalist, anti-racist, and I would align my political beliefs with Democratic Socialism.

 In 2015, I lost my house that I’d lived in my entire life–26 years, up to that point–and went through several moves to multiple states, completely destabilizing me.
 Losing my house was also very devastating because I lost most of my belongings in the process, including hundreds of books I’d accumulated and things that were owned by my father.
 At this time, my life is more stable, but years of hardship, fear, uncertainty, and trauma have taken a profound toll on my mind and body.
 I have somehow survived.
 At times, I’m not sure how, but I know that books and films and art and writing and my mother’s love have been essential.